PriyanshuMahlawat/Eterna-Assessment-1/README.md

 4. **Pagination**: Large datasets are paginated with next/previous navigation to browse through all available tokens.

 5. **Status Indicator**: Connection status is displayed, showing when the WebSocket is active or disconnected.

+**Deployment**: Free deployment(temporary) on replit.
+Check the video attached for proper demonstation.